n-ckr-ch-rds-n/ft-tech-test/README.md

 4. It has a similar look and feel to ft.com
 5. It is performant over 3G networks
 6. It uses Origami components

+### Difficulties
+I have tried to get the  site to work offline using a service worker.
+While I have managed to register the service worker successfully, and to cache without errors, it doesn't seem to be able to serve the cached ejs file when offline.
+With more time I would seek to debug the service worker and implement offline functionality.